timmc/johnny/HACK.md

 - Add fuzz tests/generative tests
     - Perhaps grab data from https://commoncrawl.org and extract all hrefs
 - Test that `;` is escaped in at least one query encoder
-- Test that NPE is thrown whereever null is not accepted
+- Test that NPE is thrown wherever null is not accepted
 - Example of raw non-ASCII in host: `☁→❄→☃→☀→☺→☂→☹→✝.ws`
 - Test that we don't fall victim to java.net.URI's constructor bug:
   There is no `x` such that